wallishuang125/ai-learning-log/notes/week1.md

 5.13
 - I outlined a 7-week AI crash course syllabus tailored for me and hopefully other brand designers.
 And put together a github ai-learning-log to document the process to share publicly.
 - I installed Zara's "Follow Builders" skill.
 Custom setting, will start receiving curated news and info daily on weekdays.
+5.14
+- Installed hyperframes into claude code, and start exploring.

 ---